TimothyLMoore/nd0821-c2-build-model-workflow-starter/README.md

 >  mlflow run .

-This will run the entire pipeline, before you test the regression model you'll have to set tag your best model as "prod" on WandB the run.
+This will run the entire pipeline, before you test the regression model you'll have to set tag your best model as 'prod' on WandB the run.

 > mlflow run . -P steps=test_regression_model